Unit 9 Transformations Homework 5 Dilations

 Advanced Concepts in Dilation

-To fully master dilations, it's important to understand some advanced concepts:
+To fully master dilations, you'll want to understand some advanced concepts:

 Negative Scale Factors

 When the scale factor k is negative, the image is dilated and reflected across the center of dilation.
-This means that the image will be on the opposite side of the center of dilation from the pre-image.
+Basically, the image will be on the opposite side of the center of dilation from the pre-image.

 • If k = -1, the transformation is a reflection through the center of dilation.